What does bothy mean?

 What is bothying?

 Because most bothies are in remote locations it is usually only possible to reach them cross-country on foot, mountain bike or sometimes by kayak.
-Bothies serve as a convenient place to sleep if you are in pursuit of a distant mountain top or hiking an off-the-beaten-track long-distance trail.
-Some people enjoy “bothying”, which is the pursuit of setting out with the goal to reach a bothy and stay overnight or enjoy a rest and a bite to eat before returning.
+Bothies serve as a convenient place to sleep if you are in pursuit of a distant mountain top (like Munro-bagging) or hiking an off-the-beaten-track long-distance trail.
+Some people also enjoy “bothying”, which is the pursuit of setting out with the goal to reach a bothy and stay overnight or enjoy a rest and a bite to eat before returning.

-Bothying started in the 1930s in the UK when people from the towns and cities started to go walking and climbing.
+Bothying started in the 1930s in the UK when urban workers from the towns and cities started to go walking and climbing.
 Weekend groups of young men would hitch-hike or use public transport to reach the hills.
 They started to use a number of remote and partly derelict cottages for meeting and sleeping.
 The leisure pursuit grew after World War II, especially among Munro baggers, and bothies became even more popular.

 However, by the 1960s, many of the shelters were falling further into disrepair due to lack of maintenance.
 Around this time an idea was conceived by a cyclist Bernhard Heath to make some of the UK’s bothies more useable.
 This led to the founding of the Mountain Bothies Association, with the aim of formalising the refurbishment and upkeep of a wider network of stone-built shelters.
 Although looked after by the MBA, the bothies are still owned by the land or estate owners, who give permission for public use.